-Easily pose a local dentist question to us and get dentists answers online with us at DentalChat.
+Easily pose a local dentist question to us and get dentists' answers online with us at DentalChat.
 We @ Dental Chat welcome networking online with local dentists and dental professionals.
 Our goal is to better inform people about dental care subjects, so hopefully, they can better understand their particular dental condition.
-Visiting your local dentist and getting regular dental prophy and a dental exam is recommended.
+Visiting your local dentist and getting regular dental prophy and a dental exam are recommended.